Table of Contents

 Does Fasting Matter for Thyroid Tests?

-Technically, a thyroid test does not require you to fast from food in the same way a cholesterol or blood sugar test does.
-You can eat a light breakfast without affecting your TSH or T4 levels significantly.
+Technically, a thyroid test does not require you to fast from food.
+You can eat a light breakfast without significantly affecting TSH or T4 levels.

 How Caffeine Affects Other Related Markers

-While caffeine doesn't directly change your Vitamin D levels, it is a diuretic.
-This means it encourages your body to flush out water and minerals.
-If you are heavily caffeinated and slightly dehydrated when your blood is drawn, it can occasionally make certain markers appear more concentrated than they truly are.
-In cases where you want a broader metabolic picture, our Thyroid Premium Gold profile is a common choice.
+Our Gold and Platinum tiers include markers like Vitamin D, B12, Folate, Ferritin, and CRP.
+While caffeine doesn't directly change Vitamin D levels, it is a diuretic.
+If you are dehydrated from caffeine during your draw, some markers may appear more concentrated.
+For a broader metabolic picture, our Thyroid Premium Gold profile is a common choice.

 Magnesium: The Silent Partner

-Magnesium is included in all our thyroid tiers because it is essential for the conversion of T4 into the active T3.
-It also helps the body manage stress.
+Magnesium is essential for converting T4 into active T3.
 Caffeine can increase the excretion of magnesium through the kidneys.
-If you are a heavy coffee drinker, you might find your magnesium levels are lower than optimal, which could be a contributing factor to why you still feel tired despite "normal" thyroid results.
-If you want to check magnesium directly, we offer a standalone magnesium test.
+Heavy coffee drinkers might find their magnesium levels lower than optimal, contributing to fatigue even if thyroid markers are "normal."
+You can also check this via a standalone magnesium test.

 The Blue Horizon Method: A Step-by-Step Journey